markm7777/WinnetkaChat/Readme.md

 ## This is a serverless version of Winnetka Chat.

-You must login with a name, but it can be anything.
+No need to register, but you must login with a name, and it can be anything.
 'Robota' will respond to your messages.
 She's not too smart though.